 - A dwelling, residence, or vehicle they lawfully occupy

-- Any place where you have a legal right to be
+- Any location where they have a lawful right to be

 Consequences of a Gun Conviction in Smithville, MO

-- Probation restrictions requiring compliance with court-ordered conditions, searches, and monitoring.
+- Probation terms with required check-ins, searches, and compliance monitoring.

 - Concurrent charges such as DWI, domestic violence, or drug possession, which can compound penalties and extend sentences.